AhmedBHameed/GoGoGo/src/002_Hello_world/README.md

 - use underscore `_` when you don't need to use a return variable.
 Because of Go nature it prevent us from using unused variable and the only way to ignore it is by using `_`.

 > We use notation in Go
 - `package.identifier` is the notation for using packages in Go. `fmt.Println()` is a notation.
-So package is `fmt` and we call identifier, constant, function from this package, so we called `Println` function from it.
+So package is `fmt` and we call identifiers, constant, function from this package, so we called `Println` function from it.

 > Packages
 - are codes are written so that we can use them by importing them.